1959 VFA season: Rule changes

 The Association reduced the number of players on the field from eighteen per side to sixteen per side from the 1959 season; the two wingmen were the positions eliminated from the game under the new system.
 Each team also had two reserve players.
 The change lasted for 33 seasons; it was not until 1992 that the Association returned to the national standard eighteen-a-side rules.
 The Association had previously played sixteen-a-side between 1912 and 1918.

-Premiership
+Home-and-away season

-The home-and-home season was played twenty weeks.
+The home-and-away season was played over twenty weeks.
 As in 1958, the clubs were split into a north-of-the-Yarra section and a south-of-the-Yarra section for the fixturing: in the first fourteen rounds, each club played home-and-home against the other seven clubs in its section; then, each club played against clubs from the opposite section over the final six rounds.
 The clubs were arranged into a single combined ladder including both northern and southern teams, and the top four clubs then contested a finals series under the Page–McIntyre system to determine the premiers for the season.